A Letter from the Founder

 Grace to Evolve

 No.41 was started out of smallness, out of a willingness to be used, and a desire to see change, as a community.
-Just over 5 years later, No.41 employs 8 full-time artisans, along with 15 other full-time employees, feeding more than 1,200 students and teachers, from their own community, every day.
-Out of our original group of 32 women, all moved themselves out of the orphanage and 17 graduated from university in 2017.
+Over the years, No.41 has employed more than 40 full-time artisans, along with 15 other full-time employees, and for 5 years fed 1,200 students and teachers, from their own community, every day.
+Out of our original artisan group of 32 women, all moved themselves out of the orphanage and 17 graduated from university in 2017.
+In the same year, after prayerful consideration, the leadership of No.41 along with school leadership and the parents committee, decided that it was time to close our school feeding program.
+You can read more here.
+As the ladies continue to expand their skills and their product lines, No.41 is committed to community involvement and we are excited and expectant to see what unfolds next.

 All that has transpired at No.41 is beyond my wildest dreams.
 I never believed this couldn’t happen, but I never imagined it would happen like this.
 Marianne Williamson said, "As we let our own light shine, we unconsciously give other people permission to do the same." and I would say that's exactly what is happening in our little tiny village, in a little tiny country, all the way on the other side of the world.
 Some of the brightest lights I've ever had the privilege of knowing, are learning what it means to shine and fire is spreading.